shengfeng-yang/shengfeng-yang.github.io/_pages/research_computation.md

 <a href="/publication/2021-02-Mg-dopants" style="font-size: 18px; font-weight: bold;">Effects of magnesium dopants on grain boundary migration in aluminum-magnesium alloys</a>

+<a href="/publication/2021-11-PF-dentritic-growth" style="font-size: 18px; font-weight: bold;">Phase-field-lattice Boltzmann method for dendritic growth with melt flow and thermosolutal convection–diffusion</a>

+<a href="/publication/2021-12-DFT-W-GB" style="font-size: 18px; font-weight: bold;">First-principles study of vacancy interaction with grain boundaries of tungsten under tensile strains</a>

 Concurrent Atomistic and Continuum Methodology Development:
 ------